Polaris Dormitory | 92nd Generation | 91st Generation | 90th Generation | Totsuki Academy | Other

 - First World Problems: She claims that she has eaten virtually all gourmet dishes and got bored.
 So she invited the Noirs for novelty sake.

 - Chapter 304 reveals her motive to be a bit more reasonable than "boredom."
-Every single Nakiri to possess the "God Tongue" has eventually become incapable of enjoying any food at all and dies of despair, with the implication that the inability to enjoy any food drives them to kill themselves.
+Every single Nakiri to possess the "God Tongue" has eventually become incapable of enjoying any food at all and dies of despair, with the implication that either the inability to enjoy any food drives them to kill themselves, or that they eventually starve to death.
 Mana is so close to this point that she has to keep herself sustained with an IV bag.

 - Foil: She is one to her husband, Azami Nakiri.